MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

    - `namespace` - This scope suppresses warnings against the namespace itself.
 It does not suppress warnings against types within the namespace.

-   - `namespaceandchildren` - (New for Visual Studio 2019) This scope suppresses warnings in a namespace and all its descendant symbols.
-The `namespaceandchildren` value is only valid for Roslyn analyzers, and is ignored by binary, FxCop-based static analysis.
+   - `namespaceanddescendants` - (New for Visual Studio 2019) This scope suppresses warnings in a namespace and all its descendant symbols.
+The `namespaceanddescendants` value is only valid for Roslyn analyzers, and is ignored by binary, FxCop-based static analysis.

 - **Target** - An identifier that is used to specify the target on which the warning is being suppressed.
 It must contain a fully qualified item name.